dojo/dojo.io/site/source/tutorials/001_static_content/index.md

 ## Page content

-{% task 'Change the what is rendered to the page' %}
+{% task 'Change what is rendered to the page' %}

 To start customizing the application, let's remove the content that is already there.
 There are two places we need to go to do this.
 The first line, "Welcome to biz-e-corp" is being generated from the `index.html` file.